About the Hue SQL AI Assistant

 Learn about the AI models and services that Hue uses to run the SQL AI Assistant and its limitations.
-Review what data is shared with the LLM models before you start using the SQL AI Assistant with Hue in Cloudera Data Warehouse (CDW).
+Review what data is shared with the LLM models before you start using the SQL AI Assistant with Hue.

 A SQL AI Assistant has been integrated into Hue with the capability to leverage the power of Large Language Models (LLMs) for various SQL tasks.
 It helps you to create, edit, optimize, fix, and succinctly summarize queries using natural language and makes SQL development faster, easier, and less error-prone.
 Both Hive and Impala dialects are supported.